yannickdils/TheFinOpsXFiles/Budget vs Cost/readme.md

 The solution collects daily cost data across all your subscriptions, compares it against budgets, and stores everything in a Log Analytics workspace for easy reporting and visualization.
 The best part?
 It's completely automated and secure, using managed identities instead of credentials.

+## Current Challenges in Azure Cost Management

+Organizations operating in Azure often face several significant challenges when trying to monitor and control their cloud spending:

+### Fragmented Budget Visibility

+Azure's native budgeting functionality operates at the individual management group, subscription or resource group level, there is also a significant difference in reporting capacilities between Enterprise Agreements, CSP & PAYG commitments, making it difficult to:

+- Get a centralized view of all budgets across multiple subscriptions
+- Track overall organizational spending against planned budgets
+- Generate a unified report showing budget compliance across the entire environment

+### Limited Budget vs. Actual Reporting

+While Azure Cost Management provides actual cost data, there are key limitations:

+- No built-in dashboards that effectively compare budget vs. actual spending across subscriptions
+- Missing historical trending of budget compliance over time
+- Limited options for automated alerting based on budget-to-actual ratios

+### Manual Processes and Data Silos

+Without a custom solution, organizations typically resort to:

+- Manually exporting data from multiple subscriptions
+- Creating spreadsheets to combine budget and actual costs
+- Building ad-hoc reporting that requires regular maintenance
+- Developing separate processes for alerting when budgets are approached

+### Delayed Insights and Reaction Time

+The manual nature of cross-subscription budget monitoring leads to:

+- Discovering budget overruns days or weeks after they occur
+- Slow reaction time to spending anomalies
+- Inability to proactively adjust resources before budgets are exceeded
+- Difficulties in attributing costs to specific teams or projects

+This solution addresses these challenges by providing an automated, centralized system that collects both budget and actual cost data across all subscriptions, compares them in real-time, and makes this information accessible through customizable dashboards and alerts.

 ## What We're Building

 The solution consists of: